 Make sure that your Android device is connected, or if you are using the Android Emulator, make sure that it is open and running on your computer.

-askui provides a feature where you can monitor how the visible elements are understood by askui.
+AskUI provides a feature where you can monitor how the visible elements are detected by AskUI.

 and run,